yezhengSTAT/mHiC/README.md

 outdir		(-o/--outdir)		    : Path to save outputs. biasfile	(-t/--biases)		    : Biases file that is calculated by KR norm or ICE normalization. splineBin	(-b/--noOfBins)	    	    : Number of equal-occupancy bins.
-Default is 100. priorName	(-l/--lib)		    : Name of file that save the prior quantifying the relationship between random contact probability and genomic distances	.
+Default is 100. priorName	(-l/--lib)		    : Name of file that save the prior quantifying the relationship between random contact probability and genomic distances. lowerbound	(-L/--lowerbound)	    : Lower bound on the intra-chromosomal distance range (unit: base pairs).
+Default is no limit.
+Suggested limit is 2x the resolution of the input files"
 ```

 #### 5.2 Usage